ribid1/dbdis/README.md

 # dbdis
 Full screen telemetry window for Jeti Transmitter to display all kind of sensors for helis, aeroplanes and drones
+Latest Version: **2.0**

 It bases on the Jlog script  from nichtgedacht: https://github.com/nichtgedacht/JLog-Heli